-b) When Europe was at war: This association followed the Second International, mean all country's union supporting the capitalist of their country.
+b) When Europe was at war: this association followed the Second International, mean all countries' unions supporting the capitalist of their country.

 Not to mention, even with "international" in their name, the association only represented European and American workers, while Asian, African and Australian workers weren't members.